 Our various Marketing programmes are accredited by the Chartered Institute of Marketing (CIM) as part of the ‘Dual Awards’ scheme.
 This means that, on successful completion of your Marketing degree, you will be able to gain exemption from 50% of the CIM Professional Diploma exams.

-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 You will be taught with both academic rigour and a consistent emphasis on the practical application of what you learn to the business environment.

 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic, background allowing us to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.